DunwichType/DTF_Proofs/README.md

 These files are provided under the MIT License.

-All files are in Indesign CS 2014 format.
+All files are in Indesign format. .indd files are CS2014 format, use .idml files for olcer versions of Indesign.

 Devanagari files use the Rhodium Libre typeface available at: https://github.com/DunwichType/RhodiumLibre

-I am aware that Adobe Indesign is not open-source software so don’t waste my time complaining about the file format.

 What’s in the repo:
 * Baseline: Files I use for proofing mostly-complete fonts.